-In the recent past, we have been working our way through creating a series about various types of men’s boots and shoes, both formal and casual.
-In our Brogues Shoe Guide for Men, we touched lightly upon the difference between Oxford and Derby shoes, and today we’d like to focus our full attention on the Oxford, which is often referred to as the most elegant type of men’s shoe.
+In the recent past, we covered various types of men’s boots and shoes, both formal and casual.
+In our Brogues Shoe Guide for Men, we touched lightly upon the difference between Oxford and Derby shoes, and today we’d like to focus our full attention on the Oxford, which is often referred to as the most elegant type of men’s shoe – for a good reason!

 What Makes an Oxford an Oxford?

 Unlike most other shoes and items of menswear, the Oxford shoe has one principal defining characteristic: the lacing system.
 Sometimes people use the term Oxford to denote any smart lace up shoe, even those with open lacing, but that’s not how we will use the term in this guide.